Before your appointment

 Conflict of interest – when we can’t help

 A conflict of interest may arise in many different ways.
-It most commonly occurs when Caxton is already assisting the “other party”.
+It most commonly occurs when Caxton is already assisting the ‘other party’.
+For more information about how a conflict of interest arises and what it means for you, please read our Conflict of Interest – explained.

-When we identify a conflict of interest we will let you know.
-We may not be able to give you the details of how the conflict of interest arose if it means disclosing a client’s confidential information.
+We will let you know if we cannot assist you at our centre.
+We will provide the details of another centre who may be able to assist you.
+We will not be able to give you the details of the conflict of interest.
 We will give you legal information that may help you to solve the legal problem yourself.
 We will recommend other legal or social support services who may be able to provide you with the help you need.
-You might like to look at our one of our referral lists.
+You might like to look at one of our referral lists.

 During your appointment